Life Sciences - Associate of Arts Oregon Transfer (AAOT)

 Advising Notes

-Eastern Oregon University, Portland State University, and Southern Oregon University recommends STAT 243Z Elementary Statistics I as an elective.
+If intending to transfer to Eastern Oregon University, Portland State University, and Southern Oregon University consider STAT 243Z Elementary Statistics I in place of MTH 251 Calculus I and MTH 252 Calculus II as electives.

 Performance Standards